micmejia/bible-dump/NKJV/Luke/Luke 2.md

 Joseph also went up from Galilee, out of the city of Nazareth, into Judea, to the city of David, which is called Bethlehem, because he was of the house and lineage of David,

 ###### 5
-to be registered with Mary, his betrothed [^a]wife, who was with child.
+to be registered with Mary, his betrothed wife, who was with child.

 ###### 6
 So it was, that while they were there, the days were completed for her to be delivered.

 ###### 7
-And she brought forth her firstborn Son, and wrapped Him in swaddling cloths, and laid Him in a [^b]manger, because there was no room for them in the inn. ## Glory in the Highest
+And she brought forth her firstborn Son, and wrapped Him in swaddling cloths, and laid Him in a manger, because there was no room for them in the inn. ## Glory in the Highest

 ###### 8
 Now there were in the same country shepherds living out in the fields, keeping watch over their flock by night.

 ###### 9
-And [^c]behold, an angel of the Lord stood before them, and the glory of the Lord shone around them, and they were greatly afraid.
+And behold, an angel of the Lord stood before them, and the glory of the Lord shone around them, and they were greatly afraid.

 ###### 10
 Then the angel said to them, "Do not be afraid, for behold, I bring you good tidings of great joy which will be to all people.